napari/napari.github.io/applications/annotate_points.md

 First, we will define a function outside of the `napari.gui_qt()` context to create a GUI for select the labels for points.
 The function `create_label_menu()` will take the points layer we created and the list of labels we will annotate with and return the label menu GUI.
-Additionally, we will create and connect all of the required callbacks to make the GUI interactive.
+Additionally, we will create and connect all the required callbacks to make the GUI interactive.

 ```python
 def create_label_menu(points_layer, labels):